Jimmycreative/2021_grp_Team07/maintenance_manual.md

     ```
     mysqld
     ```
-7.

-The database is now successfully imported.
+The database is now successfully imported and launched.
 If the MySQL server is not on the same LAN as the back end server, please make sure you have configured port forwarding properly.
 The default port for MySQL is 3306.